 Why is Net Profit Important?

 Net profit can give you a quick idea of the success of a company.
-This information is valuable to investors, managers, and stockholders.
-It represents the money leftover after expenses and taxes are paid.
+This information is valuable to potential investors, managers, and stockholders.
 Obviously, the bigger the net income, the better it is for the business.
-However, just having a high net income one month doesn't mean everything is all right.
-What is most important is bringing in a good net income consistently, month after month.
+However, just having a high net income one month doesn't necessarily indicate stable growth in the future.
+The goal is to create a consistent net income month after month.
 This is a sign that the business is expanding at a sustainable pace and can be expected to grow in the future.
 That is why investors generally look at the accounting figures over a one year period.
 That data is broken down into quarters to make comparison easier.

 Factors of the Formula

 The first part of the equation is gross profit.
 This tells us how much money remains after paying for the inventory that was sold.
 Thus, gross profit is equal to revenue minus the cost of goods sold.
 The next part is operating expenses, which is the amount of money spent on selling the inventory.
 This amount is subtracted from gross profit.
 Finally, we subtract taxes and interest from the gross profit to give us our net income.
 The interest used in this calculation is interest on loans.